xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 - __float last_used_tcp_speed__
-  > The last used cartesion speed, default value of parameter speed of interface set_position/move_circle
+  > The last used cartesian speed, default value of parameter speed of interface set_position/move_circle

 - __float last_used_tcp_acc__
-  > The last used cartesion acceleration, default value of parameter mvacc of interface set_position/move_circle
+  > The last used cartesian acceleration, default value of parameter mvacc of interface set_position/move_circle

 - __float angles[7]__